 The We-CARE Program utilizes trained faculty volunteers (We-CARE Helpers) to support peer faculty members in need of collegial support by providing empathic listening in a supportive environment.
 Faculty members will be able to confidentially share their concerns and dilemmas in a safe space with emotional support and validation without judgement or fear of retaliation.
 We-CARE Helpers represent the diversity of our College with respect to clinical/nonclinical appointments, rank, gender, and race/ethnicity.
 These are colleagues you can turn to when you need someone to talk about issues such as burnout, workplace conflicts, obstacles in career advancement, and challenges to maintaining work-life balance.

-An overview of the We-CARE Peer Support Program is available via this link.
+We-CARE Peer Support Program Overview is available here.

 Stephanie Joe, MD, FACS & Memoona Hasnain, MD, MHPE, PhD